DaniPari99/ResearchTrack1/final_assignment/README.md

 ```
 ```
-Whenever the position of the robot changes: if goal is set to true
+Whenever the position of the robot changes 'currentPositionCallback' is executed: if goal is set to true
     get the current position of the robot calculate the distance between the goal and the robot position